 The Cianbro Companies is an employee owned open shop contractor based out of Pittsfield, Maine.
 Presently operating in more than 40 states with offices in Texas, Illinois, Maryland, Connecticut, S. Carolina, Kentucky, Louisiana, and multiple facilities in Maine, Cianbro is one of the largest most diversified, self-performing open shop contractors in the country.
 For more information, visit us at www.cianbro.com.

-Chris Emmons is President and CEO of Gorham Savings Bank.
-Chris earned his Bachelors Degree from the University of Maine Orono in 1976.
+Chris Emmons is the co-chair of the Maine Early Learning Investors Group.
+MELIG, as it is known, is a group of business leaders who know the success of Maine’s economy depends on well-educated, skilled and innovative workers.
+Chris received his Bachelors Degree from the University of Maine Orono in 1976.
 He began his banking career with Maine National Bank in 1977, spent eight years at BayBank, and later joined TD Banknorth.
-With nearly thirty years of banking experience, Chris joined Gorham Savings Bank in 2003 as the bank’s twelfth President and Chief Executive Officer.

 Vicki Gordan joined Unum in 1980 and currently is Senior Vice President, Chief Auditor.
 Vicki is responsible for the Internal Audit, Internal Controls, and Internal Claims Audit functions for Unum Group.